Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

        TR_B1, TR_B2, TR_B3, TR_J1, TR_J2, TR_J3, TR_J4, IR_A1, IR_M1

    * - Item_Contributor
      - Identifier of a specific contributor (author) for which usage is being requested (default: all).
-Support for this filter is optional but recommended for the reporting website.
+Support for this filter is recommended but OPTIONAL, i.e. report providers can decide whether to support the filter or not.
      - IR

    * - Item_ID
      - Identifier of a specific item for which usage is being requested.
-Support for this filter is optional but recommended for the reporting website.
+Support for this filter is recommended but OPTIONAL, i.e. report providers can decide whether to support the filter or not.
      - TR, IR

    * - Metric_Type